AaltoSciComp/python-for-scicomp/content/parallel.rst

    - Pure Python is not very good for highly parallel code.
    - Luckily it interfaces to many things which *are* good, and give you the full control you need.
+   - Combining vectorized functions (numpy, scipy, pandas, etc.) with the parallel strategies listed here will get you very far.